-funky monkeys (age 31⁄2 - 5; pre-school)
+funky monkeys (age $3\frac{1}{2}$ - 5; pre-school & reception year)

-The Funky Monkeys class develops the content of exercises further.
-Again, exercises are often linked with shapes, colours or numbers, to enhance cognitive awareness and learning landmarks outlined in the EYFS (Early Years Foundation Stages) guidelines.
-Multiple movements are now linked together within an exercise to engage and provide more challenge.
-Children learn to follow instruction and develop copying skills.
-Rhythmical awareness is enhanced through the music section of the class, where a particular dance/music style is focused on for a half term (eg. Rock n roll, calypso, hip hop etc.).
-The dance content in the storytime section is increased to provide more of a challenge, while still developing the use of little imaginations!
-The children strut their stuff in the Tot Bop Boogie, helping to enhance self awareness and self confidence.
-The structure of the class is as follows:
+The Funky Monkeys class establishes the dance class structure in a fun, funky and imaginative way.
+There is a focus on 'school readiness' in the content of the exercises, with frequent links to numbers, counting, shapes, colours, lefts and rights, and other learning landmarks outlined in the EYFS (Early Years Foundation Stage) guidelines.
+Gross and fine motor skills are developed in line with the developmental stages of the age group with steps such as skipping, hopping, galloping and linking basic steps together.
+Rhythmical awareness is enhanced through the music section, where a particular dance/musical style is focused on (eg. Rock n roll, Charleston, hip hop etc.).
+Children become fully submerged in their imaginations in the storytime section and strut their stuff in the Tot Bop boogie, helping to enhance self awareness and self confidence.
+At the end of the class, the children chill out in the sensory cool down.
+The structure of the class is as follows;